Made a Mistake on Form DS-160—How Do I Fix It After It's Submitted?

 If it is less than 30 days, go back to the Consular Electronic Application Center (CEAC) website page for the DS-160.
 Click the tab for "Retrieve an Application."
 Hopefully you took note of the application ID number from the DS-160 you submitted earlier, because you'll need to enter that application ID number in the box.
 Then click the Retrieve Application button.

 In the next dialog box, click "Create an Application."
 Next, you'll have to answer the security questions to get back into your form.
-Once you're in, correct your mistake, then review everything, then electronically sign and submit the application.
+Once you're in, correct your mistake, look everything over carefully, then electronically sign and submit the application.
 You will be given a new confirmation and bar code to print and bring to your interview.

 Making Corrections If You Submitted Form DS-160 More Than 30 Days Ago

-If you never saved your original application, and it has been more than 30 days since you submitted it, you'll need to start over.
-Go back on the CEAC website and fill in a new DS-160.
+If, on the other hand, you never saved your original application, you'll need to start over.
+Go back onto the CEAC website and fill in a new DS-160.
 Print the confirmation page for this new application.

-How to Handle a Corrected Form DS-160 When You Attend Your Visa Interview
+How to Handle a Corrected Form DS-160 If Your Interview Hasn't Been Scheduled

 If you have not yet scheduled your interview or paid the fee for the nonimmigrant visa, you're probably okay just bringing the confirmation page from the newer, corrected DS-160.
-(You should bring the old one too, just in case, but make sure to mark it as the old one.)
+(Bring the old one too, just in case, but make sure to mark it as the old one.)

 It's not a good idea to show up for your visa interview expecting the visa officer to make a correction to the DS-160 at that time, however.
 You are the only one who can edit your DS-160.
 If you made a mistake that is material to your application and it is not corrected prior to your interview, you could be required to reschedule for another day, if the mistake is material to your application.

-Nevertheless, even if you do not discover the mistake until right before or even during the interview, you should inform the officer right away.
+Nevertheless, even if you do not discover the mistake until right before or even during the interview, you should inform the consular officer at your first opportunity.
 Do not keep silent about a mistake on the DS-160 in the hopes that the consular officer will not notice.
 Some mistakes can affect the officer's decision whether to issue you a visa.
 But a visa officer at the interview might determine that some mistakes don't need correction, such as a misspelling on an address of a company you worked for five years ago.

 Even if the officer requires you to reschedule your interview, that's much better than risking an allegation of fraud down the road.